syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/list-box/drag-and-drop.md

 ---
 layout: post
-title: Drag And Drop in ##Platform_Name## List Box Component
+title: Drag And Drop in ##Platform_Name## List Box Control | Syncfusion
-description: Learn here all about Drag And Drop in Syncfusion ##Platform_Name## List Box component of Syncfusion Essential JS 2 and more.
+description: Learn here all about Drag And Drop in Syncfusion ##Platform_Name## List Box control of Syncfusion Essential JS 2 and more.
 platform: ej2-asp-core-mvc
 control: Drag And Drop
 publishingplatform: ##Platform_Name##